common-fate/docs-archive/docs/approvals/introduction.md

 ## Get started

-Follow the [Getting Started guide](/granted-approvals/getting-started/prerequisites) to get started using Granted Approvals.
+Follow the [Deployment guide](/granted-approvals/deploying-granted/deploying-granted/) to get your own instance of Granted up and running.